Table of Contents

 Other preventive measures

-- Use of condoms to prevent the transmission of HPV
+- Use of condoms and vaccination to prevent the transmission of HPV

 - Decrease alcohol consumption